Interested in joining our ranks?

 Claim Veterans’ Preference: We give preference in accordance with Oregon law.
 Learn more about how to apply for veterans’ preference.

 Highlight Transferable Skills and Qualifications: If you qualify for veterans’ preference and you believe you possess skills that would transfer well to a specific job opening, and/or special qualifications that relate to the position, be sure to explain how your skills and/or qualifications relate to the required and preferred skills and qualifications stated on the job announcement.

-Read the Job Announcement – Then Read it Again: Our job announcements state the minimum and preferred qualifications for each position.
+Read the Job Posting – Then Read it Again: Our job postings state the minimum and preferred qualifications for each position.
 Be sure you clearly demonstrate how you meet those qualifications on your application.
 Make sure you understand what materials are required to apply for each opening and take the time to review your application and other materials before you submit your application.